AirshipCMS/Docs/02-Quickstart-Guide.md

 ```

 **Slow Install**
-For those of you that want to see exactly what tools are being installed on your machine, read and follow the instructions at <span class="code">install.airshipcms.io</span>.
+Developers that want to see exactly what tools are being installed can read and follow the instructions at <span class="code">install.airshipcms.io</span>.

 Links:
 - install.airshipcms.io